Run Raja Run

 Run Raja Run is a 2014 Indian Telugu-language romantic comedy thriller film directed by debutant Sujeeth and produced by Uppalapati Pramod and V. Vamsi Krishna Reddy on UV Creations banner.
-The film stars Sharwanand, Seerat Kapoor, and Adivi Sesh, while Sampath Raj and Jayaprakash play important roles.
-The film released worldwide on 1 August 2014 to positive reviews from critics and became a box office success.
+The film stars Sharwanand, Seerat Kapoor and Adivi Sesh, while Sampath Raj and Jayaprakash play important roles.
+The film released worldwide on 1 August 2014 to positive reviews from critics and became a box office blockbuster success.
 The film was also dubbed and released in Tamil under the same title.
+It also fetched the state Telangana Gaddar Film Award for Best Feature Film.

 Plot

 Raja Harishchandra Prasad is the son of a vegetable vendor named Prakash, who is constantly keep breaking up with girlfriends because of his extreme honesty.
 He meets Priya and they both fall in love.
 Meanwhile, there are kidnappings of ministers in the city and the person who solved the mystery years ago, commissioner Dileep Kumar has an officer under him, Nayeem Basha, who is an intelligent officer but is not appreciated for it.
 Raja learns that Priya is Dileep's daughter and that she is about to marry Minister Govindharaju's son Mukundham.